Articles

 Choosing surgical excellence

-If you decide to undergo breast implant replacement or removal surgery, it is important you choose a surgeon with the right training, skills and insurance to safely carry out the procedure.
+If you decide to undergo Breast implant replacement or removal surgery, it is important you choose a surgeon with the right training, skills and insurance to safely carry out the procedure.
 Only registered doctors can perform cosmetic surgery in England.
 A reputable cosmetic surgeon will be registered with a professional association such as the British Association of Aesthetic Plastic Surgeons (BAAPS) or the British Association of Plastic, Reconstructive and Aesthetic Surgeons (BAPRAS).

 You should always book a consultation before deciding to have a breast implant replacement, breast implant removal or any other surgery.
 An in-depth consultation will offer you the opportunity to ask questions around the cost of your breast implant removal and replacement or about the procedure, recovery and any potential risks.